skyguy-me/EE546_EC_GN_FP/README.md

 <h2>Repository Organization</h2>

 This repository is structured into five Lean files that collectively build a comprehensive Z-Transform table implementation.
 Each file contributes to a specific aspect of the theory and its applications.
 Each lean file has an associated readme file that dives more deeply into the theory and the lean implementation of the transform tables. **Ztransform.md** is the primary file to read to track the progress of the Z-transform implementations.
+This file's goal is orient the and direct the reader and provide samples on how to use the library.

 #### **1. `Defs.lean` – Core Definitions**
 This file serves as the **foundational layer** of the project, defining key mathematical structures used throughout the repository.
 It collects **essential primitives** to maintain consistency across the implementation.